Increase the Power and Impact of Your Brand with a WOW Statement

 A key point to note here is when I work with nonprofits, there are legal requirements/board voting requirements to change the mission statement.
 For some, this is a non-issue, for others it’s non-negotiable.

-- As a campaign.
+- As an ADVERTISING CAMPAIGN.
 Some examples are Apple: Think Different, or any of Coca-Cola’s: Delicious and refreshing, Things go better with Coke, Always Coca-Cola, Open Happiness, or Taste the feeling.

 The WOW statement works hand-in-hand with the positioning statement so they should be able to flow together.
 The WOW statement is like a slinky—it's flexible in its application and conveys a powerful, usually emotionally driven value in simple everyday terms so your brand remains interesting and invites others to be curious about you.
 The positioning statement reveals more specific details either about the market you work with or how you provide value.
 Though more specific, it’s still flexible enough to allow room to grow and scale your business.
 My latest tagline and positioning statements are a great example of how the WOW statement is flexible enough to accommodate different situations: